Kokovikhina/recruit-react/asb-tech-project/README.md

 ExpiryDate input is validated:
   -required field
+  -digits only
+  -maximum 4 digits based on credit card expiry date

 Sate Management is implemented as name insert for Welcome message.

 SPA concept implemented.

 Web application responsiveness is implmented.

+Styles are implemented.

+Clean code and code structure followed.

 Submission form displays alert with JSON result.